UWPCE-PythonCert/PythonCertDevel/source/modules/BasicPython.rst

 This is often referred to as "DRY" -- "Don't Repeat Yourself".

 It also helps to keep the code clean and maintainable, as there is only one place to make a change.
-This in trun helps reduce defects.
+This in turn helps reduce defects.

 Functions can take and return information.